 1st day: Casablanca – Rabat

-Meet at airport and travel into the city with the first views of the Moroccan country-side.
+Depending on your flight times we greet you at the airport and travel into the bustling industrial city of Casablanca with the first views of the Moroccan country-side.
 Visit Hassan II mosque (not possible on Fridays or religious holidays), the largest mosque in Africa and decorated with beautiful tiling of the utmost craftsmanship.
-You may need to queue a while for tickets and the tour takes about an hour.
-Continue to the capital city, Rabat, to spend the night in a riad.
+You may need to queue a while for tickets and the guided tours leave every hour and take about an hour.
+Continue to the capital city, Rabat, to spend the night in a riad with time to wander the medina and get the first feel of Moroccan life.

 2nd day: Rabat – Fes

 After breakfast in the riad, we visit the Hassan Tower and the Mausoleum of Mohammed V, built in homage to the king, who passed away in 1961.
 His son and successor, Hassan II, who died in 1999, is also entombed here.
-North of Meknes we stop to visit Volubilis to visit the Roman ruins, which are spread over a wide area and afford beautiful views over the valley and hills.
+We take the motorway as far as Meknes, where we go north to visit the UNESCO World Heritage site of Volubilis, the expansive Roman ruins, spread over a wide area with beautiful views over the valley and hills.
 Continue to Fes for dinner and the night in a riad.

 3rd day: Fes Sightseeing

 Enjoy a full day sightseeing tour in Fes which is the oldest of Morocco’s four “Imperial Cities”.
+The University of Al Kairaouine was founded in Fes by Fatima al Fihri in 859, is considered by some to be the oldest degree-granting university in the world.
 The medieval city of Fes El Bali or “Old Fes” remains complete and is unspoiled.
 During your tour of this part of the town, you can visit the exotic Bou Inania Medersa, the Medina and the Kairaouine Mosque, where you may take photos of the wonderful courtyard from the main gate as well as the famous souks.
 In the afternoon you can visit Fes El Jdid, or “New Fes” and the Museum of Moroccan Arts.
 The night is spent in the riad.

 4th day: Fes – Merzouga